JosephineConnelly/thesis_josephine/content/textfile.md

 Population genetics can show relations and genetic diversity underlining the need for new genetic resources in the breeding pool. abiotic adaptations needed and climate change considerations.
 The traits we know have an importance in northern europe.

-we should grow soybean in NWE
+we should grow soybean in NWE Because:

-Because
-2. The composition of high protein and high oil is advantageous and is also the reason why so and so much is imported to the Nordic countries (Denmark, Sweden, Norway) each year.
+- The composition of high protein and high oil is advantageous and is also the reason why so and so much is imported to the Nordic countries (Denmark, Sweden, Norway) each year.

-3. Climate change
+- Climate change

-1. Soybean would be good in crop rotation as a legume
+- Soybean would be good in crop rotation as a legume

-4. food security
+- food security
-[]

 *composition*